Freshwater Fish: The Complete Guide to Species, Care, and Tank Setup

 Migratory Freshwater Species

 Some freshwater fish don't stay in one water system their entire lives.
 Anadromous species like salmon hatch in rivers, migrate to the ocean, then return to freshwater to spawn.
 Catadromous species like American eels do the opposite.
+These migrations are possible because their osmoregulatory systems can switch modes — upregulating gill ion-exchange proteins when salinity changes.

 The best freshwater aquarium fish for beginners combine hardiness, visual appeal, and peaceful temperament — making them forgiving while you're still mastering water chemistry.

 According to The Spruce Pets, the most commonly kept species tolerate a wide pH and temperature range, which makes routine maintenance far less stressful for new keepers.
+The tolerance range matters because it determines how much buffer you have before a parameter drift becomes a health crisis.

 Top Freshwater Species Comparison